ocoboco/cloud-config-toolkit/README.md

 }
 ```

-`commandHandlers` parameter of `handler` contains handlers for the default commands.
-Use this to compose more complex commands using default ones:
+3) `commandHandlers` parameter contains default commands handlers.
+Use this to compose more complex commands using default commands:

 ```
 {